Jacques Damala: Marriage and new career

 Damala's marriage to Bernhardt made him even more unfaithful.
 Three weeks after the wedding, he had a fight with Bernhardt when he insisted she should change her stage name to Sarah Damala to honour him.
 Following her refusal, he left the house.
 He was missing for a few days, much to Bernhardt's anxiety, and during this time was seen in the company of a young Norwegian girl.
 Upon his return, Sarah accepted his excuses.
-The tour went on to Ostend.
+The tour went to Ostend.
 At their last night there, Damala fled again and was heard from two days later in Brussels, where he was accompanied by a Belgian woman.
 Bernhardt forgave him again when he returned.

 Despite the humiliations she endured, giving money to Damala so as to pay his mistresses and debts to prostitutes, and the fact her husband's infidelity had been a common topic for gossip, the lovelorn Benrhardt tolerated all of these.
 Following their return to Paris, Damala, compelled by the perspective of becoming a theatre star, decided to pursue an acting career.
 Some time later, Bernhardt bought a theatre, the Théâtre de l'Ambigu, and made the unfortunate decision of appointing Maurice as the manager and Damala as the leading man.

 Bernhardt's friends could not understand what she saw in him.
 Her contemporaries were puzzled by her decision to discard professional actors so as to perform next to a rank amateur.
 Bernhardt seems to have been blinded by emotion: Damala has been described as exceptionally untalented, lacking any acting qualifications, technique, or timing, and possessing an unintelligible Greek accent.
 Bernhardt was oblivious of all these shortcomings, and on the basis of her attraction for him, considered him appropriate and cast him as Armand Duval in La Dame aux Camélias (The Lady with the Camelias).
 Bernhardt is cited as telling a (rather shocked) Alexandre Dumas about Damala: "Won't he make an excellent Armand?
 Only by looking at him, you understand why Marguerite Gautier dies in the way she does!".

 The couple returned to Paris and performed La Dame aux Camélias.
 Sarah's performance was exalted; Damala's, on the other hand, received less than enthusiastic reviews.
 Damala was furious and blamed Bernhardt.